NATIONAL STUFFING DAY

-November 21 is the ideal day to join in National Stuffing Day as Thanksgiving day is right around the corner, and we are already thinking about the delicious turkey stuffing that is a traditional part of Thanksgiving dinner.
+November 21st is an ideal day for National Stuffing Day with Thanksgiving right around the corner.
+Since we are already thinking about the delicious turkey stuffing that is a traditional part of Thanksgiving dinner.

-Whether the cook chooses to stuff the bird with crusts of bread, onions, celery, herbs and spices or prefers to prepare a similar dish along side the turkey using the drippings to moisten the dish is personal preference.
+Some cooks choose to stuff the bird with crusts of bread, vegetables, herbs, and spices.
+Others prefer to prepare a similar dish alongside the turkey using the drippings to moisten the dish.
+Either way, each preparation is personal preference or family tradition.
 The difference is the first is called a stuffing, but the latter is referred to as a dressing.

-The usual turkey stuffing consists of bread cubes or crumbs combined with onions, celery, salt and pepper along with spices and herbs such as summer savory, sage or poultry seasoning.
-Other varieties include adding sausage, hamburger, tofu, oysters, egg, rice, apple, raisins or other dried fruits.
+The usual turkey stuffing consists of bread cubes or crumbs combined with onions, celery, salt, and pepper.
+Further spices and herbs such as summer savory, sage or poultry seasoning add flavor and variety.
+Other recipes include adding sausage, hamburger, tofu, oysters, egg, rice, apple, raisins or other dried fruits.

-The first known documented stuffing recipes appeared in the Roman cookbook, Apicius “De Re Coquinaria”.
-Most of the stuffing recipes in this cookbook included vegetables, herbs and spices, nuts and spelt (an old cereal) with some of them also including chopped liver and other organ meat.
+The first known documented stuffing recipes appeared in the Roman cookbook, Apicius “De Re Coquinaria.”
+Most of the stuffing recipes in this cookbook included vegetables, herbs and spices, nuts and spelt (an old cereal).
+Some recipes also included chopped liver and other organ meat.

 In addition to stuffing the body cavity of poultry and fish, various cuts of meat are often stuffed once deboned and having a pouch or slit cut in them.
-A few examples of other meats that are frequently stuffed include pork chops, meatloaf, meatballs, chicken breast, lamb chops and beef tenderloin.
+A few examples of other meats frequently stuffed include pork chops, meatloaf, meatballs, chicken breast, lamb chops, and beef tenderloin.

-Give your stuffing some holiday flair with Everything Kitchen’s Sausage, Apple, Cranberry Stuffing.
+Test your stuffing recipes before the big day.
+Give your stuffing some holiday flair with this classic stuffing recipe.
 Use #NationalStuffingDay to post on social media.

 National Day Calendar® continues researching the origins of this food holiday.